GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 ### November-December 2024: Communication Decline and Travel

 **Established/corroborated:** Nienke's life became more expansive: parents visiting, NYC, Southwest travel, Europe, and later Hawaii.
 She sent Ryan photos and updates from travel; he sometimes did not engage.

+**Established/corroborated:** The WhatsApp export captures a November 5 communication-style mismatch.
+Ryan said he was exhausted and not in the mood to dance.
+Nienke responded directly that this was not a good reason to skip and told him to "Make some mood."
+She then noted that her parents would view the message as "too directly Dutch," while also framing it as honesty.
+This is not evidence of cruelty.
+It is evidence that Nienke's style under strain was direct pursuit, while Ryan's style under strain was withdrawal.

+**Established/corroborated:** The broader routine/self-care issue was already visible.
+On September 5, Ryan told Nienke that his doctor recommended routines, socializing, activity, light/sun, and continuing therapy.
+On November 11, Ryan described leaving the Bachata team as mainly for self-care and cost.
+On December 8, he said he had not danced since leaving the team, had not had time or energy to go dancing, and was still struggling to get to the gym consistently.

 **Established/corroborated:** The full WhatsApp export supports a narrower late-October-through-holiday asymmetry claim.
 On November 16, Nienke acknowledged that she and Ryan should have said goodbye before a trip and attributed the missed goodbye to work busyness.
 Some later exchanges began around travel or ride logistics, including an explicit January 9 airport ride request and a January 21 airport-return update after prior non-response.
 However, the holiday record does not support a claim of total non-response: Nienke answered the December 24 Christmas exchange that night and answered Ryan's December 31 New Year greeting on January 1.